Alumni profile: champions of change

 Cameco

 Dylan has spent his entire career in the nuclear field with Cameco.
 He began in 2007 with their corporate development department where he spent four years, and during which attended the WNU SI at Oxford University in 2009.
-Since that time, he has held numerous positions in the company, including in sales and market analysis, prior to being appointed as vice-president, corporate strategy and effectiveness in 2022.
+Since that time, he has held numerous positions in the company, including in sales and market analysis; corporate strategy and effectiveness; and most recently was appointed vice-president, supply chain management.

 Urenco USA